expresspigeon/blog/src/content/kb/transactional/transactional-send.md

 </div>

-Code above also shows that it is possible to inject HTML chunks into specific placeholders inside your email template.
+ The code above also shows that it is possible to inject HTML chunks into specific placeholders inside your email template.

 > NOTE: It is important to use only single quotes in injected HTML